bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 Textual baseline comparison
-  For each test, the testing framework compares the pixel location of certain elements in the visual output to pixel locations in a baseline file.
-The pixel locations are a set of bounding boxes.
-They are stored as plain text in each test's ``.blf`` files.
+  For each test, the testing framework compares the pixel location of certain elements in the visual output to pixel locations in the baseline data.
+This baseline data is stored as plain text in each test's respective ``.blf`` file.

 Visual baseline comparison
   For each test, the testing suite does a pixel-by-pixel comparison of a screenshot